IDR/deployment/docs/operating-procedures.md

 ## Analysis IDR

-The VAE (JupyterHub) is currently accessed via the `idr-dockermanager`.
+The VAE (JupyterHub) is currently accessed via `idr-dockermanager`.
 In the next release this will be moved to a separate deployment.